Linfield College Consumer Information Index

 - Terms and Conditions, Exit Counseling, and Repayment Information for Federal Direct Stafford Loan

-- Applying for Financial Aid for Current McMinnville Students, Prospective McMinnville Students, Portland Students, and Adult Degree Program Students
+- Applying for Financial Aid for Current McMinnville Students, Prospective McMinnville Students, Portland Students, and Online and Continuing Education Program Students

-- Ineligibility due to a drug conviction for McMinnville and Portland Students and Adult Degree Program Students
+- Ineligibility due to a drug conviction for McMinnville and Portland Students and Online and Continuing Education Program Students

 - Provisions for Books and Supplies

 - Student employment policies